 A fan’s guide – the club from early doors to today

 In May 2018, the unthinkable happened.
 The clock at the Volksparkstadion home of Hamburg flagship club HSV had to be reset.
-Its significance was clear – founder members of the Bundesliga in 1963, the club referred to as ‘The Dinosaur’ was no longer in the top flight.
-The iconic clock had ticked off every minute of Bundesliga football since the first game 55 years before.
+The significance was clear – founder members of the Bundesliga in 1963, the club referred to as ‘The Dinosaur’, was no longer in the top flight.
+The iconic timepiece had ticked off every minute of Bundesliga football since the first game 55 years before.

-Now, despite a home win over Borussia Mönchengladbach, Der Dino were down, condemned to the Zweite Bundesliga by Wolfsburg.
+Now, despite a home win over Borussia Mönchengladbach, Der Dino was down, condemned to the 2.
+Bundesliga by Wolfsburg.

 Dominating the northern regional league, HSV left their historic home of Rothenbaum to move to the newly built Volksparkstadion (‘People’s Park Stadium’) way out north in Stellingen.
 The club, now with the legendary Uwe Seeler as the figurehead centre-forward, made three more national finals, winning in 1960.
 Seeler’s HSV took Kubala’s Barcelona to a semi-final replay in the European Cup the following year.

-Seeler ‘Uns Uwe’, led the line at HSV in three different decades, but only had one cup win and losing appearance in the Cup-Winners’ Cup Final to show for it.
+‘Our Uwe’ led the line at HSV in three different decades, but eventually finished with only one cup win and losing appearance in the Cup Winners’ Cup Final to show for it.

 HSV came good again in the mid- to late 1970s, finally winning the European Cup-Winners’ Cup in 1977.
 That summer the club signed Kevin Keegan and, after his disappointing first season, HSV sprang to life under ex-Bayern coach Branko Zebec.